s1998/protein-family-classification/README.md

 # Protein Family Classification

-This repository aims at reproducing results from the <a url="https://cs224d.stanford.edu/reports/LeeNguyen.pdf"> paper </a> .
+This repository aims at reproducing results from the [paper](https://cs224d.stanford.edu/reports/LeeNguyen.pdf).
 The project uses tensorflow, scikit*, numpy, pandas and nltk, The model achieved f1 score of 0.83 finally.
 Dataset used is swissprot-kB and all sequences with length > 1000 were removed at the time of data filtering.